spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-product-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the configured data is added to the `spy_glossary` table in the database.
+Make sure that the configured data has been added to the `spy_glossary` table in the database.

 {% endinfo_block %}

 ### 2) Configure export to Redis and Elasticsearch

-Add to cart from catalog page configuration:
+Add to a cart from the catalog page configuration:

 **src/Pyz/Zed/ProductPageSearch/ProductPageSearchConfig.php**